rocky-linux/documentation/docs/guides/contribute/rockydocs_webdev_v2.md

 git clone https://github.com/rocky-linux/docs.rockylinux.org.git
 ```

 You'll now have a `$ROCKYDOCS/docs.rockylinux.org` folder.
-This folder is a git repository and under git's control.
+This folder is where you can experiment with your web development contributions.

 ## Create and Start the RockyDocs web developmwnt environment